-One new model for any content offers multiple paths to engage today's diverse audiences.
+New structures for any content offer multiple paths to engage today's diverse audiences.

 FOR COMMUNICATORS / DESIGNERS

-The models' "Adaptive Content Flow" builds "attention momentum."
-A new content structure adapts to users, not the other way around.
-Traditional linear storytelling is replaced by presenting the same content with multiple paths.
-A user's engagement depends on their behaviors, environemnt and available time, Rather than assuming attention, the model earns it by structuring content so users can scan, choose, or dive deeply.
-This supports diverse user needs while preserving informational integrity and enables you to reach a larger audience.
+An "Adaptive Content Flow" structure builds "attention momentum."
+Information adapts to users, not the other way around.
+Traditional linear storytelling is replaced by presenting content with multiple paths.
+Engagement also depends on users' environment and available time, Rather than assuming attention, the model earns it by structuring content so users can scan or dive deeply into the information.
+This supports diverse audiences while preserving informational integrity to reach a larger audience.

 FOR NEWSROOMS

-Your details can reach more than a target audience.
+For shrinking audiences, new approaches attract more than a target audience.
 Instead of forcing everyone to view a long linear article, this new model lets users choose content based on how much time and attention they’re willing to give.
-The model’s SPICE content is always •Scannable for fast-moving users •Personalized based on interest and time •Curiosity-driven beyond the headline •Interactivie to keep readers from bouncing •Emphasizes emotion to appeals to more users This is not changing journalism—it’s changing the presentation to increase the likelihood that more people stop scrolling, stay longer, and consume more content.
+SPICE content is •Scannable for fast-moving users •Personalized based on interests or appeal •Curiosity-driven after the headline •Interactive to keep readers from exiting •is emphasizing emotions when appropriate This isn't changing important journalism—it’s changing how journalism is presented to increase the likelihood that more users select more content and stay longer.

 FOR SCHOLARS

-Digital engagement becomes an operational research instrument.
-Rather than defining engagement as an abstract construct, a new interface embeds the model directly into user interaction, allowing theoretical mechanisms to be enacted and observed.
+Digital engagement is defined by interdisciplinary theories and operationalized with key variables.
+Rather than defining engagement as an abstract construct, new structures apply the model to users' motivations and interactions, supporting the enactment and observation of theoretical mechanisms.
 All content corresponds to a user's DIET variables of demographics, interests, environment, and time.
-SPICE content variables (scannability, personalization, interactivity, curiosity, emotion) can attract users who would not typially seek or selet that info. ] The model’s interface functions simultaneously as: •a theoretical instantiation of engagement as a dynamic process, •a methodological tool for observing attention momentum, •and an empirical testbed that links design structure to cognitive behavior.
-The contribution is not just a new format, but a demonstration that engagement theory can be tested through interaction design, advancing media psychology beyond stimulus–response models.
+SPICE content variables (scannability, personalization, interactivity, curiosity, emotion) can attract users who would not typially seek or selet that info. ] The model’s interface functions simultaneously as: •a theoretical process of engagement as a dynamic process, •a methodological tool for observing attention, •and an empirical testbed linking content design to cognitive needs and behaviors.

 FOR TEACHERS